seamplex/feenox/doc/sds.md

 > Compactness is the property that a design can fit inside a human being's head.
 A good practical test for compactness is this: Does an experienced user normally need a manual?
 If not, then the design (or at least the subset of it that covers normal use) is compact.

 Following to 20-80 rule, we could say that FeenoX is compact for 80% of its usage.
-But the most complex 20% of the cases might need users (even the author) to look up the syntax of the definition and instruciones in the manual page (illustrated in @fig:sds-manpage), which is accessible with `man feenox` after installing  with `make install`:
+But the most complex 20% of the cases might need users (even the author) to look up the syntax of the definition and instructions in the manual page (illustrated in @fig:sds-manpage), which is accessible with `man feenox` after installing  with `make install`:

 ```terminal
 $ man -k feenox